dnsimple/dnsimple-support/content/articles/integrated-dns-providers.md

 When you add a zone, it will be imported into DNSimple and listed on the [Domain Names](/articles/managing-integrated-zones) page.

 When you remove a zone, it will remain both in DNSimple and at the provider.
 Removal will not delete the zone or its records.
-However, you will no longer be able to synchronize changes in the zone between DNSimple and the provider, or make record changes to the zone on the provider’s end via DNSimple.
+However, you will no longer be able to synchronize changes in the zone between DNSimple and the provider, or make record changes to the zone on the provider's end via DNSimple.

 To manage the zone selection for an Integrated DNS Provider, follow these steps: